Vishal-Upendran/Vishal-Upendran.github.io/_posts/travel/2016-06-27-random-walks-in-rome.md

 </center>
 </figure>

 And the pizza.
 Worth it.
 Totally.
-Never even think of missing it- you will definitely&nbsp;_miss&nbsp;_it.
+Never even think of missing it- you will *definitely* miss it.

 And yes, the Vatican.
 Was freaking awesome, though we would place the tour through Alps on top :P